 13. Make simple and inexpensive side dishes.

 Look for ways to prepare side dishes from things like rice, potatoes, carrots, and cabbage.
 These foods are cheap and can be prepared a variety of ways.
-You can also add homemade biscuits, cornbread, or loaf of French bread to your meal to help make the main dish stretch a little further.
+You can also add homemade biscuits, cornbread, or a loaf of French bread to your meal to help make the main dish stretch a little further.